-One object is transmitted in its own single TCP-connection.
+Each object is transmitted in their own TCP-connection.
 An HTTP-object is typically quite small (few kB) and many TCP-connections are created in relation to amount of data transmitted.
 This causes a large portion of time and packets to be spent on connection establishment and tear-down.
 Short-lived connections also generally don't have enough time for TCP's rate-adjustment algorithm to reach an optimum packet sending rate.